mckinseyacademy/mcka-theme/docs/SetupNotes.md

     "EDX_API_KEY": "edx_api_key",

 Explanation: `EDX_API_KEY` in `lms.auth.json` and `local_settings.py` must match for apros to be able to communicate with the LMS API.

+##### Configure the `MEDIA_ROOT` and Disable Parental Consent in `lms/envs/private.py`

+Create a new file `/edx/app/edxapp/edx-platform/lms/envs/private.py`.
+This is a git-ignored file that can be used to override settings for a local instance.
+Add the following two lines:

+    MEDIA_ROOT = "/edx/var/edxapp/media"
+    PARENTAL_CONSENT_AGE_LIMIT = None

+These two settings are required to make profile images work in Apros.
+The age limit image checks must be disabled as Apros doesn't record age in user profiles.

 ## Start the LMS and forum services

 These services need to be running for Apros to work.
 Start them and leave them